 Emerald Waterways Danube Delights Day Three

-Our Emerald Waterways Danube Delights day three of our river cruise began bright and early already docked in Passau, Germany.
+Day three of our Danube River cruise began bright and early already docked in Passau, Germany.
 Passau is at the confluence of three rivers: the Danube, the Inn, and the Ilz Rivers, and borders Austria which lies directly south.
 The population is about 50,000 with 12,000 of those being students at the local University of Passau.

 A thirteenth-century fortress looms over the town, the Veste Oberhaus.
 It houses a museum, a restaurant, a theatre, and a youth hostel.
 For most of its time, however, it was the stronghold of the Bishop of Passau.

 Unfortunately, Passau is very prone to flooding.
 When surrounded by three rivers that’s a hazard that comes with the territory; 2013 saw the worst flooding in 500 years.
 Our guide told us that people do not live in the first level of their homes if they can help it; makes a lot of sense when you see how high the water can get.

 Passau is also home to the gorgeous, baroque, St. Stephen’s Cathedral.
 There have been several churches built on this site, the existing one was completed in 1693.
 This cathedral houses the largest cathedral organ in the world; it has 17,774 pipes which can all be played from the gallery.
 Sadly, we didn’t get to hear it.
 The baroque style of the church is very dramatic and theatrical.
 Soaring arches, paintings, and embellishments abound to come together in a glorious, overblown, yet beautiful way.